hbarton2/cscd350-f24-TeamNull/src/main/resources/doc/developers/Danish/SCRUM.md

 # Format
-- Date:
+- Date:10-10-2024
-- Completed Work:
+- Completed Work:All chapters and presentations for quiz
-- Working On:
+- Working On:Learning JSON, converting user story to scenario
 - Problems/Setbacks: